Analysis of Joe Parr’s Accident at Valle de Bravo

 pilot was looking at everything else instead of looking at his wing

 to attempt to fix the problem.

-- Failure to sense the impending stall: The video shows the
+- Failure to realize that flying deep in the brakes will cause a stall: The video shows the

 D risers of his right wing go slack just as he enters the thermal.